 We want to encourage people to pray for all those suffering for Christ in this significant country that has been described as the cornerstone of the continent of Africa.
-The campaign will be launched with a special online event on April 4.
-If you would like to register and be part of that event, details are available here.
+The campaign will be launched with a special online event on April 4, 2023.

 The campaign will conclude with a speaker tour around the UK, finishing with a special Day of the Christian Martyr event on June 29.